brightspot/react-examples/marked-text/README.md

 Publish an Article with the headline **Marked Text**, the rest is up to you.
 Once published, the front end will render this article.

+_You may change the headline to that of your choosing but be sure to change the variable 'path' on line 61 of ArticleContainer.tsx in the app directory to match_

+This example allows users to upload images and then place them in your RTE.
+Publish an Image content type and then click on the image icon located on the toolbar (the icon placed last on the toolbar).

-`marked-text/app/brightspot-marked-text` contains the types necessary for the app and the library itself.
-The library `marked-text.ts` is called using the `markedText` function with three arguments the body of `MarkedText` containing the text and marks, a callback function provided from the app and the type of traversal it would like to use when parsing the marks.
-In this example, being a React application it made sense to use a [post order traversal](https://www.geeksforgeeks.org/iterative-postorder-traversal).
+`marked-text/app/brightspot-marked-text` contains the library code as well as the types.
+The library `marked-text.ts` is called using the `markedTextTraversal` function with two arguments, the body of `MarkedText` containing the text and marks, and a Visitor object with two callback functions provided from the app.
+The library is using a [post order traversal](https://www.geeksforgeeks.org/iterative-postorder-traversal).

-`marked-text/app/src/components/`

-- `ArticleContainer` This component makes a call to the endpoint to return the article with the headline **Marked Text**, if the headline is different, change the path variable here.
-This is also where the callback function is created to pass to the **MarkedText** library to traverse and parse the marks.
-- `ArticleMarkQuery` This is where the query is made for the article to return the headline, subheadline and body that contains the text and marks.
-- `StyledComponents` This component handles each mark to return it to it's correct HTML form

 ## How everything works

 JS Classes give you the power to customize Brightspot, add new classes, create endpoints, and much more with JavaScript (TypeScript).
 One powerful feature Brightspot provides is ease of content modeling and querying for content data with GraphQL.
 Navigate to `brightspot/src/examples/marked-text`.
 This directory contains the JS Classes files that are uploaded to Brightspot.

+`marked-text/app/src/components/`

+- `ArticleContainer` This component makes a call to the endpoint to return the article with the headline **Marked Text**, if the headline is different, change the path variable here.
+This is also where the `visitorHandler` object is created with two call back functions.
+This along with the body of the Article are required to pass to the `markedTextTraversal` function from the library to traverse the marks and text.
+- `ArticleMarkQuery` This is where the query is made for the article to return the headline, subheadline and body that contains the text and marks.
+- `StyledComponents` This file contains a helper component `TypeComponentHandler` that handles what kind of RichTextElement/RteMark it receives to direct it to the correct component.
+This is how the callback function for `visitMark` knows what to return.
+It also contains `TextComponent` to just return the text upon calling the `visitText` function during traversal.

 #### Points to note in JS Classes files: